Honestly I'm telling you who when he doesn't want to welcome the realm of the Divine as much as a little child never might enter into it.

 shall -- This "shall" does not indicate the future tense of the verb but the form of possibility.
 A "might" is more appropriate, but the form is assumed within an "if" or "when" clause.

-not -- The negative "not" used here is the Greek negative of a subjective opinion.
+not -- The negative "not" used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.

 receive "Receive" can be two different Greek terms.
 The Greek verb that the KJV prefers means "welcome"when applied to people and "take" or "accept" when applied to things.
 But it could also be another Greek verb that "bring to light" and "exhibit".
 In both cases, it is not the future tense, but a form that indicates a possibility at some point in time.